LacunaOmnibus/MontyLacuna/README.md

   - Run through the whole Getting Started instruction set on a fresh Python install on Windows to make sure the docs are correct.
 - Ack through everything for "CHECK" and fix.
-- Whenever we instantiate a MyBuilding object, we're calling view() on that building automatically - I'm not convinced that's what should be happening.
-At the very least, we should be caching the results.
-- lacuna.bc.SubClass is idiotically named.
-It's meant as a full-coverage superclass, not a subclass.
-Do something about that name.
 - The logfile attribute of clients is meant to be optional, but ISTR getting an explosion on a test at some point where I didn't have a logfile set.
 Confirm that setting a logfile is optional.